 The University of Kentucky Counselor Education Program was established in 1962 and is among the oldest Rehabilitation Counseling graduate programs in the nation.
 The UK Rehabilitation Counseling Program was previously accredited by the Council on Rehabilitation Education (CORE) before CORE merged with the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The program is fully accredited by CACREP at the master's level in Rehabilitation Counseling (RC) and in Clinical Mental Health Counseling (CMHC) specialty, and at the Doctoral level in Rehabilitation Counseling Education, Research, and Policy.
-The Counselor Education Program is approved by the Kentucky Council on Higher Education and is the only master's program specializing in Rehabilitation Counseling in the Commonwealth of Kentucky.
+The Kentucky Council on Higher Education approves the Counselor Education Program and is the only master's program specializing in Rehabilitation Counseling in the Commonwealth of Kentucky.